SPECIFIC HEAT CAPACITY

 Method (ii) multiple measurements using a 1.1 kg block of copper

-Another approach is to take the temperature reading every minute for eg 15 minutes once the copper block seems to be steadily heats up.
+Another approach is to take the temperature reading every minute for eg 15 minutes once the copper block seems to be steadily heating up.
 The voltage and current readings should be constant.

 This produces more data AND more reliable results than method (i) and sorts out inconsistencies in the temperature readings.

-The procedure is the same as method (i) BUT taking more temperature readings between the initial and final thermometer readings.
+The procedure is the same as method (i) BUT taking more temperature readings between the initial and final thermometer readings over a longer period of time.

 I have assumed the same current and voltage, however, there is a lot more work in the calculations!